Expected level of development

 Some students may:

 - think of the equals sign (=) as ‘here comes the answer’ instead of seeing it as a balance between equivalent statements.
 To address this, regularly present addition and subtraction problems in different ways.
-For example: 7 − 5 = ▢ can also be written as ▢ = 7 − 5 and 2 = 7 − ▢.
+For example, 7 − 5 = ▢ can also be written as ▢ = 7 − 5 or 3 = 7 − ▢.

-- not understand the associative property in addition; that it doesn’t matter which order you add numbers when adding three numbers or more.
-To address this, explicitly teach this idea and how useful it is to make solving problems easier.
+- not understand the associative property of addition; that it doesn’t matter which order you add numbers when adding three numbers or more.
+To address this, explicitly teach this idea, explaining how it is useful to make solving problems easier.
 In 3 + 6 + 7, for instance, adding the 3 and 7 to make 10, and then adding 6 to make 16 can be considered an easier path.
 Include a focus on these kinds of addition problems during regular classroom talks to support fluency with this idea.

-- think that adding zero (e.g. 5 + 0) will result in a larger number because they have learned that ‘adding makes numbers larger’.
-Similarly, when subtracting zero (e.g. 5 − 0) they think the answer will be smaller than the minuend.
+- believe that adding zero (e.g. in 12 + 0) will result in a larger number because they have learnt that ‘adding makes numbers larger’.
+Similarly, when subtracting zero (e.g. in 12 − 0) they think the answer will be smaller than the minuend.
 To address this, provide repeated opportunities to explore problems that add and subtract zero.

 The Learning from home activities are designed to be used flexibly by teachers, parents and carers, as well as the students themselves.
 They can be used in a number of ways including to consolidate and extend learning done at school or for home schooling.